 So who DOESN’T like an awesome rockin’ outta this world Mac and Cheese?
 I usually make my own but when I’ve got the craving for that ooey gooey cheesey bowl of sin and don’t feel like cooking I always order online or make a visit to S’Mac in Murray Hill or the East Village in NYC.
 First off, they have about 11 different flavors and varieties.
 Secondly, you can order four different sizes depending on how hungry you are (Nosh, Major Munch, Mongo or Partay!).
 Last but not least, they are all made to order with awesome ingredients and baked to a crunchy, gooey existence served in a cast iron pan giving it that brown crispy crust with a melted world of yum on the inside.
 Choose from Classic Four Cheese, Cheeseburger, Alpine (Gruyere and Bacon!), Napoleanata (Mozzarella with roasted tomatoes, garlic and basil – yum!), Parissiene (Brie, roasted figs and Shitake mushrooms and fresh rosemary), Indian Masala, Buffalo Chicken, or you can create your own fantastic flavor combination with whatever meats, cheeses and veggies you want.
 Choose from traditional elbows or whole-wheat pasta and add a topping of buttery, crunchy breadcrumbs to make it even more sinful.
 Once you taste this You can also get your lip smacking goodness, you’ll never open a box of that yellow-powdered cheese stuff again.

-Kristen Hess is a NYC-based food photographer, food stylist, and writer with a background in Creative Advertising and Design.
-Her client experience includes food and beverage brands such as Unilever, Bacardi, Stoli, KitchenAid, Nespresso, Buitoni, Colavita, Kraft Foods, The Works Catering, Downtown Magazine NYC, NYS Restaurant Association, Domino's Pizza, Cole's Supermarkets, Brown Brothers Wine and more.
+Kristen Hess is a NYC-based food photographer, food stylist, and writer.
+Her client experience includes: Food Network, Castello Cheese, Unilever, Bacardi, Stoli, KitchenAid, Nespresso, Buitoni, Colavita, Kraft Foods, The Works Catering, Downtown Magazine NYC, NYS Restaurant Association, Domino's Pizza, Cole's Supermarkets, Brown Brothers Wine and more.

 The Artful Gourmet blog is a celebration of the art of food and cooking through colorful stories, recipes and photography.